 Bitcoin is defined as digital money within a decentralized peer-to-peer payment network.
 Bitcoin has no corresponding physical element, like coins or paper bills (despite the popular image of an actual coin).
 It’s become increasingly popular to invest in Bitcoin and other cryptos.
-An IRA might be the best way to invest.
-However, can you actually hold Bitcoin in a cold wallet in an IRA?
+Did you know that you can purchase Bitcoins and other Cryptocurrencies in a Self-Directed IRA?
+For some, a Crypto IRA might be the best way to invest.
+However, can you actually hold cryptocurrency in a cold wallet in an IRA?

 - Bitcoin has become the hottest emerging asset

 - Investing in Bitcoin with IRA is extremely tax-efficient

 - Cold wallets can be used with an IRA to invest

 Legality of Owning Bitcoin in a Retirement Account